Sergio Trujillo: Regional and international theater

 He was the director and choreographer for Arrabal at the American Repertory Theater in Boston, which earned him an Elliot Norton Award for direction, Cirque du Soleil's Paramour, as well as Flashdance the Musical, which had a North America tour from 2013 to 2015.

 His regional theatre credits include Mambo Kings (San Francisco), Zhivago and The Wiz at the La Jolla Playhouse in San Diego, a US tour of Kiss of the Spider Woman (performer, mid-1990s), and West Side Story in 1999 and 2009 at the Stratford Festival, Canada.
 He also choreographed at the Village Theatre for their musical staging of The Wedding Banquet (2003).
 In the West End, he choreographed Peggy Sue Got Married.
 In 2007, he also choreographed the Disney musical Tarzan in Scheveningen.

 Additional theatre credits include Carmen; An Afro-Cuban Musical (Helen Hayes Award nomination), Kiss of the Spider Woman (North Shore Music Theatre), Kiss Me Kate (Tokyo), Needfire (Royal Alexandra Theatre), a musical adaptation of Twelfth Night (Tokyo), and segments of Chita Rivera's Chita and All That Jazz.
 Trujillo is director and choreographer of Real Women Have Curves, a musical based on the play of the same name.
 The musical premiered in 2023.

 Opera

 Trujillo choreographed The Marriage of Figaro for the Los Angeles Opera and Salome for the New York City Opera.

 Personal life

 In 2011, Trujillo married his long-time partner, actor Jack Noseworthy.
-They had been together for 21 years.
-They have a son.
+They had been together since 1990.
+They have one son, born 2018.